jim-fuller/ADR/adr-0001 choosing an RDS hIgh availability solution.md

 Pros:
 - Move Anayltic or Reporting workloads off of master db on to RR's
-- Replicas can be promoted to their own db's
+- Replicas can be promoted to their own db's in the event the main db fails.
+This is a manual procedure
-- Asyncronous reads create delayed consistencies on replicas but provide zero latency writes
+- Asyncronous reads create delayed consistencies on replicas but provide zero latency writes to the main db
 - Replicas are available within AZ, cross AZ or Cross Region

 Cons: